schmiff/food-decider/README.md

 # Food Decider

-cant decide where to eat? welp..
+cant decide where to eat..